-Companies are prohibited from doing the following acts:

-- i.
-Stipulating marriage, pregnancy or childbirth as a reason for the dismissal of female workers - ii.
-Dismissal of female workers due to her marriage - iii.
-Dismissal or disadvantageous treatment to female workers by reason of her pregnancy, childbirth or applying for maternity leave before and after childbirth, etc. - \ Dismissal of expectant or postpartum mothers is invalid.
-However, this shall not apply in the event that the company prove that the dismissal is not caused by reasons such as pregnancy or childbirth.
+- Employers are prohibited from doing the following acts: - i.
+Using marriage, pregnancy or childbirth as grounds for terminating the employment of female worker - ii.
+Dismissing female workers due to her marriage - iii.
+Dismissing or making disadvantageous treatment to female workers by reason of her pregnancy, childbirth or applying for maternity leave before and after childbirth, etc. - Dismissal of expectant or postpartum mothers is invalid.
+However, this shall not apply in the case that the company prove that the dismissal is not caused by reasons such as pregnancy or childbirth.